tinymce/tinymce-docs/plugins/premium/pageembed.md

 {{site.premiumplugin}}

 The **Page Embed** plugin embeds a page in the content using an iframe (Inline frames).
 The size of these iframes can be configured to be responsive or another user-defined dimension.
-The ability to use iframes helps create visually engaging content which is very useful for online courses and learning materials.
+The ability to use iframes helps create visually engaging content which is very useful for:

+* Online courses and learning materials.
+* Online advertising
+* Creating multimedia content

 ## Try our Page Embed plugin demo

 {% include live-demo.html id="page-embed" %}

+{% assign pluginminimumplan = 'tiertwo' %}
+{% assign plugindocspage = 'pageembed' %}
+{% include misc/purchase-premium-plugins.md %}

 ## Creating a Page Embed toolbar button